· Compliance · 13 min read

 Even within an SAA, where time limits do not apply, containers must still:

-• Be kept closed except when actively adding waste
+• Be kept closed except when actively adding, removing, or consolidating waste

-• Be labeled with the words “Hazardous Waste” and an identification of the contents
+• Be labeled with the words “Hazardous Waste” and an indication of the hazards

 • Be in good condition and constructed of compatible materials